mattvisa/brave-debloat/README.md

 * Disables the password manager (I recommend using a third party password manager such as [Bitwarden](https://bitwarden.com) or [Proton Pass](https://proton.me/pass) that isn't tied to Brave sync or any one browser.)
 * Disabled Brave's Tor integration as it is insecure.
 * Ads numerous other privacy respecting options for Linux
+##Add or Remove Your Own:
+* brave://policy/ [URL shows very close to real time updates of policy changes]
+* https://chromeenterprise.google/policies/ [Google Chrome website to explain many of the group policy options and choices]
+* https://instinctive.app/chromesettings/  [Amazing resource to review what nearly every single group policy does]

 -------